marcsello/blog/posts/steamos-but-simple/content.md

 So this is the actual fun part of the project.
 I knew what I needed, and was sure about what I want to avoid.

 First of all, I didn't wanted desktop mode (neither any support for using a mouse-keyboard).
 I just don't need it.
 I can understand why is it an integral part of "gaming" operating systems, such as SteamOS and ChimeraOS.
-But I find it a lot easier to fiddle with the system through the commandline, which I can do just fine over SSH or (if things go wrong) by switching VT.
+But I find it a lot easier to fiddle with the system through the command-line, which I can do just fine over SSH or (if things go wrong) by switching VT.

 Secondly, I knew that I also needed some sort of window manager.
 From my previous experiments I knew that games (or even Steam) are having a hard time going full screen when running on raw X, they need a window manager to do this sort of thing.
-I looked into [gamescope](https://github.com/ValveSoftware/gamescope), which is what SteamOS and ChimeraOS uses...
+I looked into [`gamescope`](https://github.com/ValveSoftware/gamescope), which is what SteamOS and ChimeraOS uses...
 I know it's not exactly like a window manager (but instead a compositor, because it's for Wayland and Wayland does things differently)... but after a few minutes of reading, I decided, this is not what I needed... even through [it would have been available from the Debian repos](https://packages.debian.org/bookworm/gamescope).
 So instead, I went with plain and simple [Openbox](https://wiki.debian.org/Openbox).
 All well behaving games should full-screen themselves along with Steam anyway, so it seems like a perfect choice.

 So, considering the above, I've come up with this neat little script: